 Good to know

-Back in the days, there is a clear line that differentiates sneakers and boots.
+Back in the days, there is a clear line that differentiates sneakers and cleats.
 Sneakers being constructed with suede or mesh upper, cushioned sole units, and without ankle or heel support.
-Meanwhile, the boots are toughly constructed using waterproof leather and rigid soles.
+Meanwhile, the cleats are toughly constructed using waterproof leather and rigid soles.

 Nike launched the All Condition Gear (ACG) in 1989 who first attempted to fuse outdoor sneakers with performance athletic footwear.
 They continued offering hiking-specific ACGs in the 2000s using D-ring eyelets and the classic hiking sole.
 Not much focus was given to this team, which resulted in a drought of innovation, thus losing to a more aggressive brand, the Timberland.